ubccpsc/310/project/Deliverable0.md

 The best way to test your system is via your own unit test suite.
 You can write these unit tests by following the examples in ```test/``` and running them with ```yarn test```.
 This will be the quickest and easiest way to ensure your system is behaving correctly and to make sure regressions are not introduced as you proceed further in the project.

-### AutoTest is not yet configured, as soon as it is ready we will remove this note.
-AutoTest only works from the repos we create though, so trying this will not do anything right now anyways.

 AutoTest can also be invoked every 12h by making a ```@CPSC310bot``` comment in a GitHub commit message; full details will be available in the [AutoTest](AutoTest.md) documentation.

 The AutoTest suite will comprise 80% of your mark.
 The remaining 20% will be derived from your test coverage score for your files in ```src/```.
 You can check your score (as we will) by running ```yarn cover```.
 Your grade will correspond to the fraction your tests cover (e.g., 90% coverage will give you 18/20).
 Recognizing that hitting 100% will take more trouble than it is worth, we will give you a maximum 5% bonus for your coverage score, although you cannot get over 100% on this component.
 For example, if your coverage rate is 97% you will get 100%.
 If it is 76% you will get 81%.